insraq/insraq.github.com/_posts/2015-11-1-things-i-wish-i-were-told-about-react-native.md

 ---
 layout: post
-title: Things I With I Were Told About React Native
+title: Things I Wish I Were Told About React Native
 ---

 ## No. 1 (Really) Read The Document